-Measure your first-time app downloads, App Store conversion rate, marketing campaigns, and more for iOS, macOS, and tvOS apps.
+Measure your first-time app downloads, App Store conversion rate, marketing campaigns for iOS, iPadOS, macOS, and tvOS apps.

 First-Time App Downloads

 App Units are the number of first-time downloads of your app.
-The Overview tab in App Analytics provides a general view of your App Units as well as breakouts by territory, source, and device.
+The Overview tab in App Analytics provides a general view of your App Units as well as breakouts by territory, device, and source.
 To see data over a specific time period, select a custom date range.

 For a deeper understanding of where your first-time downloads came from, click the Sources tab and click App Units in the pop-up menu.
 A source is counted when a customer follows a link to your App Store product page.
-There are four types of sources: App Store Browse, App Store Search, App Referrers, and Web Referrers.
+There are five types of sources: App Store Browse, App Store Search, App Referrers, Web Referrers, and App Clips.
 For details on App Referrers or Web Referrers, view the corresponding tab.
-For more information, read Measure User Acquisition Sources in App Store Connect Help.
+Learn about measuring user acquisition sources in App Store Connect Help.